jasenmichael/dropbox-node-sync/README.md

 ### todo:

- - [] add directory handling, as of now will error if a folder exists in the dldDir
+ - [ ] add directory handling, as of now will error if a folder exists in the dldDir
- - [] add compare files for changes and update
+ - [ ] add compare files for changes and update appropriately.